Energinet-DataHub/energy-origin/doc/architecture/adr/0002-gitops.md

 ## Context and Problem Statement

-When developing and operating a system or platform, one has to consider how one intends to handle ones Continuous Delivery and configuration of the environment.
+When developing and operating a system or platform, one has to consider how one intends to handle Continuous Delivery and configuration of the environment.

 ---